seahug/seahug.github.io/_includes/announcements.md

 ## Announcements

-On Thursday, July 19th we'll be welcoming Bartosz Milewski back for a third series of lectures on Category Theory.
+On Thursday, July 19th we welcomed Bartosz Milewski back for a third series of lectures on Category Theory.
 You can find links to his earlier lectures in our [courses section][courses].
-These lectures will also be recorded.
+These lectures are also being recorded.
 RSVP at [Meetup.com][category-theory].

 On April 4th, SeaHUG started a study group for anyone interested in learning the foundations of practical Haskell.
 We are halfway through this series; you can read about what